|Table on Tablet||

 Tap with two or more fingers at once, then drag to pan around the tabletop.

-Remember to hide the keyboard Mobile browsers have a tendency to show the keyboard as often as possible, which can make it hard to scroll and move around the screen.
+Remember to hide the keyboard Browsers have a tendency to show the keyboard as often as possible, which can make it hard to scroll and move around the screen.
 Remember that there is often a button on the keyboard which will hide it manually so that you can get your screen real estate back.

-Sound and music limitations There is currently a limitation in the Safari Mobile browser which will only allow it to play one sound at a time.
+Sound and music limitations There is currently a limitation in the Safari browser which will only allow it to play one sound at a time.
 This means that you can only play one jukebox track at once.